 In October, 2007, we entered into a Memorandum of Understanding ("MOU") for an advanced hybrid electric powertrain for the US Air Force Research Laboratory, totalling approximately \$0.4 million.
-We are currently targeting delivery of this powertrain during the quarter ending March 31, 2009.
+Our current target delivery of this powertrain is during the quarter ending June 30, 2009.